 The first kings of the Czech Republic had their menagerie, and Rudolf II is considered the founder of Prague’s zoo.
 However, during the wars with the Swedes in the first half of the 17th century, it fell into decay, and for a long time, nobody wanted to restore it.

-This was the case until 1921 when it was decided to build a full-fledged zoo in Prague.
+This was the case until 1921 when a full-fledged zoo was decided to be built in Prague.
 It opened only ten years later, introducing visitors to dozens of bizarre and unusual animals.

-In the beginning, the zoo had an area of only 8 hectares, but today it has expanded to 60 hectares.
+Initially, the zoo had an area of only 8 hectares, but today, it has expanded to 60 hectares.
 The number of animals has also increased, and today there are hundreds of species of mammals, birds, reptiles, amphibians, and fish.

-Red-listed animals can also be seen in Prague Zoo; however, visitors are mostly interested in giraffes, tigers, panthers, and monkeys.
-It is difficult to describe the diversity of fauna here fully, but it could be said that the zoo contains animals from almost every corner of the world.
+Red-listed animals can also be seen in Prague Zoo; however, visitors are primarily interested in giraffes, tigers, panthers, and monkeys.
+It is difficult to describe the diversity of fauna here entirely, but it could be said that the zoo contains animals from almost every corner of the world.

 The Krkonoše National Park

 The Krkonoše National Park is situated on the highest part of the Sudetes Mountains.
-The area of several thousand hectares is designated as a protected and particularly well-protected area.
-There are numerous hiking trails in the Krkonoše Mountains to help visitors explore the local nature.
+Its several thousand hectares are designated as protected and particularly well-protected areas.
+Numerous hiking trails in the Krkonoše Mountains help visitors explore the local nature.

 There are more than 30 trails of varying difficulty levels.
 If you don’t feel like walking, you can use horses, a chairlift, or cycle all the way around.
 Ancient coniferous forests with unspoilt air, massive cliffs, and beautiful views await you on the trail.